miniflux/website/src/features.md

 - Open external links with the attributes `rel="noopener noreferrer" referrerpolicy="no-referrer"`
 - Image proxy to avoid mixed content warnings with HTTPS
 - Play Youtube videos by using the domain `youtube-nocookie.com`
-- Block any external Javascript code to avoid tracking
+- Block external Javascript code to avoid tracking

 <h2 id="content-manipulation">Content Manipulation <a class="anchor" href="#content-manipulation" title="Permalink">¶</a></h2>